Thank you for taking an interest in your dog’s training! My name is Tanya, owner and dog trainer for Pavlov Dog Training.

 It was my job to train dogs who failed their behavior assessments, and prepare them for their second behavior evaluation.
 Some dogs were enrolled for common issues like jumping, others for serious issues like dog aggression.

 Rewarding as it was, after five years I felt inspired to help committed dog owners.
-I wanted to help dog owners before the thought of abandonment was serious consideration.
+I wanted to help dog owners before the thought of abandonment was a serious consideration.

 This is the story that inspired Pavlov Dog Training.